otamam818/CrabSafe/README.md

 Inspired by [this shorts video](https://www.youtube.com/shorts/3iWoNJbGO2U), I feel like it would be a quality of life advantage to have this feature addressed.

+It also has a code coverage of 100% 🔥.

 # Common Questions
 <details>
 <summary> Why not use `Effect` or `fp-ts`? </summary>